Skip to main content

 New Mexico Unfair Practices Act

 In addition to the federal FDCPA, New Mexico has its own consumer protection law that may provide additional rights and remedies against debt collectors.
-Violations of state law can result in additional damages.
+Violations of state law can carry additional statutory damages, attorney fees, and in some jurisdictions treble or punitive damages — read the FAQs below for the specifics.

-How We Help With New Mexico Debt Cases
+How a New Mexico Debt Lawsuit Typically Moves

 How long to respond in New Mexico?